Skip to main content

 Change Labels

-To help you filter your scan results, you may want to use labels.
-Once you add finding labels, you can change your finding’s labels through the finding’s details page, or through the findings list.
+To help you filter scan results, you may want to use labels.
+Once you add finding labels, you can set them through the finding’s details page or through the findings list.

 Re-test

-After fixing vulnerabilities previously reported by Probely, you can re-test them to make sure they can no longer be exploited and are indeed resolved.
+After fixing vulnerabilities previously reported by Snyk API & Web, you can re-test them to make sure they can no longer be exploited and are indeed resolved.

-In order to start a re-test, just visit the finding’s details and click on the Re-test button, or access any list in which it is displayed (target's page, scan results page, or findings list), select it, and click on the Re-test button.
+To start a re-test, visit the finding’s details and click on the Re-test button, or access any list in which it is displayed (target's page, scan results page, or findings list), select it, and click on the Re-test button.
 If, during a re-test, the scanner isn’t able to replicate the vulnerability, the finding is marked as Fixed; otherwise, it remains listed as Not Fixed until it can no longer be replicated by the scanner.

 Add a note

-When viewing a vulnerability’s details, you can add comments or notes for your teammates: just scroll down to the bottom of the page, write the intended note and press the Add Note button.
-Please bear in mind that these notes are not a way of getting in touch with Probely, and should only be used as a means of leaving contextualized information available for your teammates.
+When viewing a vulnerability’s details, you can add comments or notes for your teammates: just scroll down to the bottom of the page, write the intended note, and press the Add note button.
+Please bear in mind that these notes are not a way to contact Snyk API & Web and should only be used to leave contextualized information available for your teammates.

 Did this answer your question?